Last weekend, the Mindspeak series had National Treasury Cabinet Secretary, Henry Rotich.

 - Kenya still has low and sustainable external debt levels.
 It did not get HIPC debt relief, unlike other countries and has paid debts on time – this was a big selling point when marketing the Eurobond.

-- The current account deficit has gone from 10% to 7% of GDP mainly because of lower oil prices, and less thermal energy generation and a slowdown of consumer imports (good, as the focus should be on investments not consumption)
+- The current account deficit has gone from 10% to 7% of GDP mainly because of lower oil prices, less thermal energy generation and a slowdown of consumer imports (good, as the focus should be on investments, not consumption)

 - Explanations and documentation about the bonds are on the treasury website.

 - Euro bond proceeds received have been spent on 2013-15 budget programs like infrastructure projects.
 The bond was not specific, and not earmarked to any project. it was for budgetary support of programs, some initiated by the previous government, such as roads and electrification

 - We will remain as participants in the international market and soon intend to borrow more